Impact of dark states on the stationary properties of quantum particles with off-centered interactions in one dimension: Generic Interaction Strength

 \section{Generic Interaction Strength}

 In this section, we provide expressions for the solutions $\phi_n(x)$ of the relative sub-Hamiltonian $H_\mathrm{rel}(g,c)$ when the interaction strength $g$ is finite.
-We will also identify two critical features of the model: $(i)$ the role played by dark states, i.e., states of the non-interacting Hamiltonian whose wave function nodes coincide with the interaction displacement $c$ and thus remain unperturbed; and $(ii)$ the role played by the competition between the harmonic oscillator length scale and the interaction offset scale $c$.
+We will also identify two critical features of the model: $(i)$ the role played by dark states, i.e., states of the non-interacting Hamiltonian whose wave function nodes coincide with the interaction displacement $c$ and thus remain unperturbed; and $(ii)$ the transitions occurring around the displacement $c$ where triple degeneracy manifests at $g=\infty$.